paksaitsolutions/PaksaFinancialSystem/plan.md

 ## Development Guidelines
 - Follow PEP 8 style guide
-- Write unit tests for all new features
+- Write unit tests for all new features (post-implementation, per user)
 - Document all public APIs
 - Use type hints for better code maintainability
 - Keep commits small and focused
-- Write meaningful commit messages

 ## License
-Proprietary - All rights reserved
+Proprietary - All rights reserved - Paksa IT Solutions